 Applicants may qualify for California LifeLine in two ways: (1) through enrollment in an eligible public assistance program (program-based eligibility) or (2) by meeting an income threshold (income-based eligibility).
 Under program-based eligibility, households may qualify for the California LifeLine discounts if they provide supporting documentation that at least one household member is enrolled in one or more Lifeline/LifeLine-eligible public assistance programs.
 Over 90 percent of California LifeLine customers establish eligibility through program-based qualification and less than 10 percent through income-based qualification.
-Under income-based eligibility, a household may qualify for state LifeLine subsidy if the household's total annual gross income is at or less than approximately 150 percent of the Federal Poverty Leve (FPL).
-A household may qualify for the federal Lifeline subsidy if the household's total annual gross income is less than 135 percent of the FPL.
+Under income-based eligibility, a household may qualify for state LifeLine subsidy if the household's total annual gross income is at or less than approximately 150 percent of the FPG-Federal Poverty Leve (FPL).
+A household may qualify for the federal Lifeline subsidy if the household's total annual gross income is less than 135 percent of the FPLFPGL.

+Unique to other public purpose programs, consumers initiate their LifeLine applications through LifeLine telecommunication Service Peroviders, and then the LifeLine Program Third Party Administrator (TPA) determines their eligibility.
+The consumer records are transferred back and forth through regular file exchanges between the LifeLine Service Perovider systems and LifeLine TPA.
 Unique to other public purpose programs, consumers get their LifeLine offerings from LifeLine telecommunication service providers.
-The Lifeline telecommunication service providers offer different types of phone service (i.e., wired or wireless), plus they have distinct enrollment outreach methods and application processes for interacting with customers that would be challenging to fit into a concurrent application system.
-The LifeLine Third-Party Administrator interacts with LifeLine service providers as an intregral part of completing the enrollment and renewal processes.
-From the LifeLine perspective, promoting other CPUC programs would be challenging as LifeLine service providers focus solely on promoting their own business services.
+The Lifeline telecommunication service Service Providers offer different types of phone service (i.e., wired or wireless), plus they have distinct enrollment outreach methods and application processes for interacting with customers that would be challenging to fit into a concurrent application system.
+The LifeLine Third-Party Administrator interacts with LifeLine service Service Pproviders as an intregral part of completing the enrollment and renewal processes.
+From the LifeLine perspective, promoting other CPUC programs would be challenging as LifeLine service Service Pproviders focus solely on promoting their own business services.